doximanman/Chatapp-Server-2/README.md

   Once you provide valid credentials (specified by the requirements that show when you start typing), you can hit the "register" button and you will be fully registered and sent to the login page to log in.

-  (note: registrations only last per session- meaning on a refresh of the page or a restart of the server the registered accounts will reset.)
+  Your credentials are saved in a database by the server.
+Once you've registered, it is saved forever!

   If you've already registered, you can click on the bottom of the page to go to the login page.

 * ### Login page:
   On this page you can login to the website using the credentials you've provided in the registration form.

-  Once you typed in your username and password, they will be checked and validated according to past registrations.
+  Once you type in your username and password, they will be checked and validated according to past registrations.
-  If the username-password combo match an existing registered user you will be logged in and set to the chat page.
+  If the username-password combo match an existing registered user you will be logged in and sent to the chat page.

   If you haven't logged in yet, you can click on the bottom of the page to go the register page.